-Determination of Lactose in milk
+Determination of Lactose in milk and dairy products

 The test is suitable for use on lactose free products, where a part or all the lactose has been broken down to glucose and galactose by the lactase enzyme, it is also suitable for products where lactose is normally present.

 Analyzers for determining Lactose in milk and dairy products